ASGN (NYSE:ASGN) Issues Q2 2021 Earnings Guidance

-Several research firms have commented on ASGN.
-Credit Suisse Group lifted their price objective on shares of ASGN from $89.00 to $110.00 and gave the stock a neutral rating in a research note on Thursday, April 29th.
-Truist raised their price objective on shares of ASGN from $108.00 to $122.00 in a research note on Thursday, April 29th.
-Finally, Zacks Investment Research downgraded shares of ASGN from a buy rating to a hold rating in a research note on Tuesday, April 13th.
+Several analysts recently weighed in on the company.
+Credit Suisse Group upped their price target on ASGN from $89.00 to $110.00 and gave the stock a neutral rating in a research note on Thursday, April 29th.
+Truist upped their price target on ASGN from $108.00 to $122.00 in a research note on Thursday, April 29th.
+Finally, Zacks Investment Research cut ASGN from a hold rating to a sell rating in a research report on Monday.

 ASGN Incorporated provides professional staffing and IT solutions in the technology, digital, creative, engineering and life sciences fields across commercial and government sectors in the United States and internationally.
 The company operates through three segments: Apex, Oxford, and ECS.
 The Apex segment offers technology, digital, creative, scientific, engineering staffing, and consulting services to Fortune 1000 and mid-market commercial clients.